Reactive-Extensions/RxJS/doc/mapping/async/comparing.md

 var directories = ['dir1', 'dir2', 'dir3'];

-async.concat(files, fs.readdir, function (err, files) {
+async.concat(directories, fs.readdir, function (err, files) {
   // files is now a list of filenames that exist in the 3 directories });
 ```